Charles Barton (cricketer): Military career and first-class cricket

 The son of The Reverend Joseph Barton, he was born in April 1860 at Sherfield English, Hampshire.
 Barton was educated at Sherborne School.
-From there he was commissioned into Royal Sussex Regiment as a second lieutenant in October 1879, but resigned his commission in March of the following year to attend the Royal Military College, Sandhurst.
+From there he was commissioned into the Royal Sussex Regiment as a second lieutenant in October 1879, but resigned his commission in March of the following year to attend the Royal Military College, Sandhurst.
 Barton graduated from there into the 46th Foot as second lieutenant in January 1881, and shortly thereafter he was transferred to the 75th Foot.
 Promotion to lieutenant followed in July 1881, which came prior to him being transferred to the King's Own Royal Regiment (Lancaster) in September 1881.
 A further promotion to captain followed in June 1889.

 Barton's association with Hampshire County Cricket Club began in 1881, but he did not play first-class cricket for the club in the lead-up to its first-class status being rescinded in 1885.
 He continued to play second-class county cricket for Hampshire following the loss of its first-class status, most notably leading the county's bowling averages in 1891 with 42 wickets at an average of 9.79; in a match against the Marylebone Cricket Club in 1891 at Southampton, he took match figures of 14 for 67.
 However, it was to be while serving in British India that Barton made his debut in first-class cricket for the Europeans cricket team in the 1893 Bombay Presidency Matches, playing twice against the Parsees.
 In 1894, Hampshire regained their first-class status.
 Returning to England, Barton made four first-class appearances for Hampshire, playing three times in the 1895 County Championship and once in the 1896 County Championship.
 Described by Wisden as a "useful all-round cricketer", he took 9 wickets with his slow left-arm orthodox bowling in six first-class matches at an average of 22.88; he took one five wicket haul, with figures of 6 for 27 for the Europeans.

 With The King's Own, he served in the Second Boer War.
 During the war, he was promoted to major in January 1900 and was made a Companion of the Distinguished Service Order.
 Barton retired from active service in June 1905.
 He died from heart failure in November 1919 at Hatfield Peverel, Essex.